-The group's maximum exposure to credit risk was £511m consisting of £85m cash and £426m undrawn loan facilities.
+The group's maximum exposure to credit risk was £435m consisting of £33m cash net of direct right of set off and £402m undrawn loan facilities.
 There is no security held which mitigates the risk on these assets.
 There has been no impairment on these assets.